smitehq/smite/README.md

-# Smite.sh
+# smite.sh

 ![Smite Logo](https://avatars.githubusercontent.com/u/240213050?s=88&v=4)

-**Smite.sh** is a CLI-based troubleshooting simulator for DevOps apprentices.
+**smite.sh** is a CLI-based troubleshooting simulator for DevOps apprentices.
 Dive into interactive scenarios mimicking real-world Kubernetes (K8s), AWS EKS, and Linux environments.
 Learn by breaking and fixing—quests guide you through outages, scaling issues, and config mishaps, all in a safe, emulated REPL.

 Built with C++17, yaml-cpp for state, fmt for styled output, and a modular router for plug-and-play extensions.
 No GC, but RAII keeps it tight.
 Since October 2025, it's your journey to mastery.